top of page

 Client Profile

-An Australian entrepreneur operating through a WFOE in Mainland China and a holding company in Hong Kong.
-Following the company’s incorporation in China and initial contracts signed with suppliers and clients, the next step was to open one or more RMB accounts to handle local transactions.
+An Australian entrepreneur operates through a WFOE in Mainland China and also has a holding company in Hong Kong.
+Following the incorporation of the company in China and signing initial contracts with suppliers and clients, the next step was to open one or more RMB accounts.
+This would facilitate handling local transactions efficiently.

 Overview of the Full Expansion Strategy

-This case is the sixth stage of a complete international setup, which includes:
+This case represents the sixth stage of a complete international setup, which includes:

 1. Company formation in Hong Kong